kmahyyg/ew51cg/anti12306/backend/SCHEMA.md

     for each row begin set new.password = md5(concat(new.password,new.salt));
 end;

-create trigger usrpwd2 before update on users
-    for each row begin set new.password = md5(concat(new.password,new.salt));
-end;

 create trigger vip_change before update on users
     for each row
     begin